allanjuliani/wishlist/README.md

 `CREATE DATABASE wishlist CHARACTER SET utf8 COLLATE utf8_general_ci;`

-Comment lines 83 to 86 and uncomment the line 88 to 97 on settings.py.
-Fill the default settings with your database.
+Comment the lines 83 to 86 and uncomment the lines 88 to 97 on settings.py.
+Fill the default settings with your database configurations.

 `./manage.py migrate`